Who We Are – The People Behind Casa Loltún

 01

-Despite the approximately one million inhabitants, Mérida looks more like a big village than a big city.
-This also means that central Mérida is best explored on foot (or even by bike).
-The traffic in Mérida isn't that heavy, so a car does also a good job to get a first overview.
+Despite having around one million residents, Mérida still feels more like a large village than a bustling city.
+That also means the central area is best explored on foot – or even by bike.
+Traffic isn’t too bad either, so having a car can help if you want to get an initial overview.

 02

-During the viewing, Xavier noticed that the property appeared to be a bit shorter than what was advertised.
-When asked, the owner said that his neighbor wanted to expand his house in the past.
-And since he ran out of space, he simply continued to build on the adjacent property.
+But during the visit, Xavier noticed the property seemed a bit shorter than what was listed.
+When asked, the owner casually explained that his neighbor had once wanted to expand.
+Since he ran out of space, he simply continued building... onto the lot.

 03

-The blue house was not inhabited, so no one noticed at first.
-And if nobody complains about it in a reasonable amount of time, "that's the way it is".
-In fact, there are even companies in Mérida that specialize in offering “problem properties” - with unclear property lines, unclear ownership or any other imaginable problem.
+The blue house was unoccupied, so no one noticed at first.
+And if no one complains within a certain time frame, well – that’s just how things stay.
+In fact, there are even companies in Mérida that specialize in selling “problem properties” – with unclear boundaries, disputed ownership, or any issue you can think of.

 04

-A well-preserved colonial house at Parque Santiago, a little further away from the city center, also fitted and we made an offer.
-The seller took some time to think about it and finally made us a counter offer.
+A well-preserved colonial house near Parque Santiago, a bit farther from the city center, also looked like a great fit – so we made an offer.
+The seller took his time, then came back with a counteroffer.

 05